Hoya’s are native to tropical forests and have specifically adapted to growing in high humidity with bright light and well-draining soil.

 How To Revive a Hoya with Yellow Leaves

-- Water your hoya a lot less in the Winter whilst it is dormant.
+- Water your hoya a lot less in the Winter while it is dormant.
 I usually go three weeks or so between each bout of watering for my hoya plants in the Winter.
 The demand for moisture is much lower when the plant is dormant (due to fewer hours of light) so if you water it too often in Winter the soil stays moist for too long, causing the leaves to turn yellow.

 - If the soil is compacted (perhaps due to repotting) or poor draining then repot your hoya in the Spring.
 Houseplants are more resilient to the stress of repotting in the Spring.
-Repot the hoya in 1 part orchid potting mix to one part potting soil.
-Orchid potting mix provides the aerated, porous soil structure that hoyas need, which promotes good drainage and prevents the leaves turning yellow.
+Re-pot the hoya in 1 part orchid potting mix to one part potting soil.
+Orchid potting mix provides the aerated, porous soil structure that hoyas need, which promotes good drainage and prevents the leaves from turning yellow.

-- Plant hoyas in clay or terracotta pots (rather then ceramic or plastic pots) as these materials are porous which allows the potting soil to dry out more evenly, which mitigates the risk of root rot.
+- Plant hoyas in clay or terracotta pots (rather than ceramic or plastic pots) as these materials are porous which allows the potting soil to dry out more evenly, which mitigates the risk of root rot.

 If any leaves are turning yellow with brown spots then cut off the brown leaves with a sterile pair or pruners.

 Wipe the blades of the pruners with a cloth soaked in disinfectant to prevent fungal pathogens from spreading and dispose of the leaves in a bin.
-Treat the leaves with a fungicide or use neem oil (which is safe for pets) to prevent the fungus spreading and the hoya can make a recovery.
+Treat the leaves with a fungicide or use neem oil (which is safe for pets) to prevent the fungus from spreading and the hoya can make a recovery.

 For all other causes of yellowing leaves:

 - Locate the hoya in a room with bright, indirect light.
 This balance of light gives the hoya enough energy to support green healthy leaves without scorching them in too much light (which can turn them yellow or brown).